 Having briefly discussed the romanticism of destiny, let's turn the attention to our perception of time.
 The question is: can we as individuals, by our present actions, make a difference to our future?
 Or, does our destiny await?

-Many eastern philosophies hold time in the highest regard.
+Many of today's eastern philosophies hold time in the highest regard.
 Hindu and Krishna teachings consider time to be connected throughout and that there are no such things as coincidences.
-There was no beginning of time as there is no present moment, time cycles and the future is set -- everything is meant to be.
+There was no beginning of time as there is no present moment; "Moksha" reveals that time cycles and the future is set -- rebirth just as sure as sunrise -- everything is meant to be.
 In essence, all of time unfolds all at once...
 Destiny exists.

-Christian doctrines are more vague.
+How Christianity treats destiny is more vague.
 Time is a measure of physical existence only, it has a beginning and an end.
 Eternity, it is written, is for God and the hereafter.
-The passage of time and how it manifests is not considered in the bible, neither is the prospect of destiny other than our fate and subsequent ascension to Heaven.
+The passage of time and how it manifests is not considered in the Bible nor in other teachings.
+Neither is the prospect of one's predetermined destiny disclosed other than our fate and possible ascension to Heaven -- which is not actually determined until you reach the Pearly Gates.
 Some believe God has a plan for all of us, while others interpret the scriptures to mean we do have Free Will in our affairs.

 From a Western, academic perspective there are two camps.
-Weighing in on the cause of Choice are the A-Theorists, and for our "Sealed Fate" the B-Theorists.
+Weighing in on the cause of free will and "Choice" are the A-Theorists, and for our "Sealed Fate" the B-Theorists.
 Temporal Ontology is their ring, and the canvas upon which they wrestle is the enormous subject of existence, itself.

 In simple terms, the A-Theorists believe in "Presentism", whereby the past does not materially exist, the future has not happened and so we live in a vibrant present state only, progressing onwards.
 B-Theorists consider the "Block Model" to be how time is; that all of time from the past through to the future exists all at once, and that the flow of time is merely an illusion that conscious beings rely on to function.